-A new World Ranking regulation has been recently proposed to start its effect from 1st January 2018.
+A new World Ranking regulation has recently been proposed which will take effect from 1st January 2018.
 Some substantial changes will modify the way the World Ranking is calculated, which will obviously have a big impact on the international level.

 About the World Ranking concept

 Many of the rankings are based on subjective opinions.
-As an example, the well-known IMDB top films ranking has “The Shawshank Redemption” as the best film of the history, based on 1.8 million votes from their webpage users.
-On the other hand, most of the sports have a World Ranking which tries to be as much realistic as possible, usually based on the players’ merits.
+For example, the well-known IMDB top films ranking has “The Shawshank Redemption” as the best film in history, based on 1.8 million votes from their webpage users.
+On the other hand, most sports have a World Ranking which tries to be as realistic as possible, usually based on the players’ merits.

-Table tennis is not an exception, and its World Ranking provides an ordered list with all the players that fulfill certain requirements.
-Depending on gender and age, there are the next ranking lists:
+Table tennis is no exception, and its World Ranking provides an ordered list with all the players who fulfil certain requirements.
+Depending on gender and age, there are the following ranking lists: